RocketDerp/April14_2025/Grim_Blunt/Stop_All_Entertainment.md

 Be serious and sustain serious on social media.
 People not participating on social media, start participating in a fashion of sounding alarm, posting repeat alerts.

+Why?
+Please take 6 to 12 minutes:

+1. Recommended 6 minute video: **Amusing Ourselves to Death** 1985 book, modern introduction on YouTube: https://www.youtube.com/watch?v=ETUGwC9jXCM

+2. Recommend reading from March 27, 2024 - before the November 2024 election. https://www.northjersey.com/story/opinion/columnists/2024/03/27/us-politics-2024-predicted-media-expert-neil-postman/73022583007/

+&nbsp;

+### Call for Intellectual Arms, being serious

 Cut out sports entertainment topics, video game topics, clear the media airwaves for serious factual discussion.
+Call for people to "end mental denial" of how bad things have become.
 Show concern that people are treating the White House as amusing and entertaining, that people are *enjoying* insulting and mocking Donald Trump, Elon Musk, JD Vance - and it is time to be serious and cut down the less-important amusement and entertainment topics in favor of people getting on the same page that it is a civic duty to understand and comprehend the changes in society.

 &nbsp;